duggum/zeza/docs/cheatsheet.md

-This 'functionality' is a holdover from a time when terminals only had eight colors and the bold flag was used to render a brighter variant of those eight colors. $^{4}$ This behavior reduces your overall color options as you will not be able to render both bold normal text *and* bold bright text.
-Fortunately, you may be able to disable/modify such behavior in your terminal emulator settings.$^{5}$
+This 'functionality' is a holdover from a time when terminals only had eight colors and the bold flag was used to render a brighter variant of those eight colors. $^{4}$ This behavior reduces your overall color options as you will not be able to render both bold normal text *and* bold bright text as distinct colors.
+Fortunately, you may be able to disable/modify such behavior in your terminal emulator settings. $^{5}$

 For example, Windows Terminal has a setting for 'Intense text style' that can be set to 'bold', 'bright', or 'bold AND bright'.
 Setting it to 'bold' results in